-People often ask me how SupplyCore Inc., MPOWR®’s parent company, has achieved such remarkable growth.
+People often ask me how SupplyCore Inc., MPOWR®’s first implementation company, has achieved such remarkable growth.
 When I think back to our early days in the late 1980s, when my parents founded SupplyCore, we were a supplier of mechanical components to the Department of Defense.
 Our office was about the size of a large closet.

 The SupplyCore Story

 After years of developing and refining our procurement and logistic capabilities, we have evolved into a leading supply chain integrator responsible for optimizing information, material, and financial flows for the U.S. military and its allies in times of peace and crisis.
 To date, we’ve been ranked five times on the Inc. 500, named to the Inc. Hall of Fame, and made the Inc. 5000 list for the last three consecutive years.

 That evolution and recognition didn’t come about overnight.
 It took many years of hard work until we experienced rapid growth.
 In the late 1990s through the early 2000s, our company grew from twelve associates to one hundred and from a few million dollars in sales to $65+ million.
 Today, we employ 250 associates worldwide and have scaled our operations to reach $450 million in sales.

 Our growth has not only added complexity to our business but has also presented us with many challenges and opportunities.
 One of the keys to addressing these challenges, opportunities, and complexities has been our dedication to strategy development and to executing this strategy.

 For many companies, strategic execution is an afterthought, something bound in the pages of a dusty binder only pulled from a shelf for quarterly or annual review.
 For companies who want to achieve scale and sustainability, their leadership and management teams must look past these dated ideas and let the execution of their strategy permeate through their organization and drive business decisions.